 ! slightly differently.
 I use it for transactions which are just an artefact of the way I track my finances, which don’t involve any balance changes to a real-world account.
-For example, setting up my monthly budget:
+For example, moving money between different types of savings:

 * as normal, although I usually only consider cash transactions “cleared” after I check that the cash in my wallet matches what hledger thinks it should be.

 Income is recorded as the pre-tax amount coming from

 2018-06-29 * Cabinet Office goal:tax £50.00 saved:clothing £13.00 saved:gift £20.00 saved:health £7.00 saved:household £15.00 saved:insurance £11.49 saved:invest £116.00 saved:monthly £385.71 saved:phone £13.00 saved:rent £1700.00 saved:tech £13.00 saved:travel £25.00 saved:utilities £100.00 saved:web £60.00 expenses:tax:income £788.00 expenses:tax:ni £385.39 liabilities:loan:slc £237.00 assets:pension:civilservice £227.08 income:job -£4166.67 assets:pension:civilservice £920.83 income:job -£920.83

 2018-06-02 * Interest saved:monthly £4.00 income:interest

 saved:invest to the appropriate investment account.
 All amounts are included, using the

 @@ form to exactly specify the overall price.
 Trading fees go to